hilt86/NAGBOT/README.md

 1. Elastalert uses or creates an elasticsearch index to store it's alert state.
 Occasionly this index will need to be deleted using elasticsearch management tools and the "elastalert-create-index" command line utility.

 ## Installation
-1. Deploy NagBot to a server or cloud service.
-2. Setting up NagBot in Slack.
- - 2.1 Create a NagBot Slack app.
- - 2.2 Tokens, Verification and Environmental variables.
- - 2.3 Create a channel to receive escalation events.
- - 2.4 Test it works.
-3 Good to go

 ## 1. Deploy NagBot to a server or cloud service.